MEDICAL BIOINFORMATICS GROUP

 Our group conducts medical research based on the systems medicine paradigm of comprehensive molecular profiling.
 We develop models, methods and software for the analysis of molecular high-throughput data.
 Often, our research questions require the integration of heterogeneous data such as different layers of molecular data, histomorhphological/immunohistochemical data, clinical data and biological knowledge.

-Most of our research projects are located in cancer research and tissue biomarker development with typical research questions as follows: How can measurement of complex biomarkers such as tumor mutational burden (TMB) being optimized and being introduced into clinical practice?
+Our research activities focus on cancer research and tissue biomarker development with typical research questions as follows: How can measurement of complex biomarkers such as tumor mutational burden (TMB) being optimized and being introduced into clinical practice?
 Why do some tumors respond to specific therapies (e.g. immune therapy), while other tumors do not respond and how can therapy resistance being overcome?
 How can the molecular alterations and mechanisms behind specific histopathological patters (e.g. of tumor cell budding) being uncovered and being made exploitable for therapeutic targeting?